Why should my team do Emerging Leaders?

 We’re going to look at each stage of development and what you need to do as a member of this team in order to help the team progress from one stage to another.

-Module 16 Managing Conflict
+Module 20: Managing Change

-Module 18 Making values stick
+Module 21: Making values stick

 Values are profound in Veterinary Practice because on a day when life gets the better of us and we don’t even come close to achieving any of our goals or objectives, we can always live by our values.